When is The Great Festive Bake Off on TV? Who stars in it? What is the theme?

-We might have a short while till the traditional model of The Nice British Bake Off is again on Channel four (for tips on how to apply, click on right here) – however for now, we’ve obtained two festive specials to get us within the Christmas temper.
+We could have a short time till the conventional model of The Nice British Bake Off is again on Channel four (for how one can apply, click on right here) – however for now, we’ve obtained two festive specials to get us within the Christmas temper.

-Whereas one sees a collection of well-loved former bakers return to the tent, the solid of Derry Ladies can even be serving up desserts and craic in a bid to impress Prue Leith and Paul Hollywood within the New 12 months.
+Whereas one sees a collection of well-loved former bakers return to the tent, the solid of Derry Women will even be serving up muffins and craic in a bid to impress Prue Leith and Paul Hollywood within the New 12 months.

-Right here’s all it’s good to know in regards to the second serving to of The Nice Festive Bake Off…
+Right here’s all you must know concerning the second serving to of The Nice Festive Bake Off…

 When is The Nice Festive Bake Off on TV?